 An astounding 72 % of Millennials view search as their most trusted source of information!
 Furthermore, over 75% of New Zealanders going online use a search engine before making a purchase.
-How many sales does Google send your way every day?
+How many sales does Google send your way from SEO or AdWords every day?
 Or does your website leak a fortune in lost sales to your competitors?

 - The beginning.
 During this stage, people are becoming aware they need something.
 Their browsing mode tends to be quite passive.
 We recommend using online advertising, such as the Google Display Network, to help prospects gain awareness of your product or service.